SacuL/SearchBox-App/README.md

 Storage can be easily replaced later with proper storage solutions.

 The search supports fuzzy search using "full" [tokenizer](https://github.com/nextapps-de/flexsearch?tab=readme-ov-file#tokenizer-partial-match).
 For example, if the word `computer` was indexed, searching for `comp`, `uter`, `put`, or `computer` will all match.

+### Next steps

+For SearchBox to launch as a MVP it needs a few improvements.
+Currently, each instance of the app serves a single user, there is no authentication or persistent storage.
+The app needs to control user access and properly isolate user data.